FortuneFlip/War/proposal.md

 The application will feature the following frontend routes and core features:

-* On the `/home` page, users can get a ready for gaming and understand the rules
+* On the `/home` page, users can get ready for gaming and understand the rules
 * On the `/game` page, users can the simple card game based completely on luck
-* On the `/final` page, users can see which one is the luck one
+* On the `/final` page, users can see which one is the luck one that won

 **Example:**
 - On the `/artworks` page, users can view a grid of all artwork